oleiade/jackdauer/readme.md

 ## Features

-- The [`duration`](https://docs.rs/jackdauer/0.1.0/jackdauer/fn.duration.html) function provides straight forward functions to parse durations from a human-readable format, into std::time::Duration instances.
+- The [`duration`](https://docs.rs/jackdauer/0.1.0/jackdauer/fn.duration.html) function provides straightforward functions to parse durations from a human-readable format, into std::time::Duration instances.
-- The time unit specific functions return unsigned integers representing the amount of said time unit parsed from a human-readable format:
+- The time unit-specific functions return unsigned integers representing the amount of said time unit parsed from a human-readable format:
-  - [`years`](fn.years.html): returns the parsed duration as an amount of years
+  - [`years`](fn.years.html) returns the parsed duration as a number of years
-  - [`months`](fn.months.html): returns the parsed duration as an amount of months
+  - [`months`](fn.months.html) returns the parsed duration as a number of months
-  - [`weeks`](fn.weeks.html): returns the parsed duration as an amount of weeks
+  - [`weeks`](fn.weeks.html) returns the parsed duration as a number of weeks
-  - [`days`](fn.days.html): returns the parsed duration as an amount of days
+  - [`days`](fn.days.html) returns the parsed duration as a number of days
-  - [`hours`](fn.hours.html): returns the parsed duration as an amount of hours
+  - [`hours`](fn.hours.html) returns the parsed duration as a number of hours
-  - [`minutes`](fn.minutes.html): returns the parsed duration as an amount of minutes
+  - [`minutes`](fn.minutes.html) returns the parsed duration as a number of minutes
-  - [`seconds`](fn.seconds.html): returns the parsed duration as an amount of seconds
+  - [`seconds`](fn.seconds.html) returns the parsed duration as a number of seconds
-  - [`milliseconds`](fn.milliseconds.html): returns the parsed duration as an amount of years
+  - [`milliseconds`](fn.milliseconds.html) returns the parsed duration as a number of years
-  - [`nanoseconds`](fn.nanoseconds.html): returns the parsed duration as an amount of years
+  - [`nanoseconds`](fn.nanoseconds.html) returns the parsed duration as a number of years

 ## Installation